andreagrisafi/SALTED/README.rst

 :code:`from salted import equipred`

-- Perform equivariant predictions and save prediction outputs in dedicated folders located in :code:`saltedpath` by making use of a customized :code:`predname` string that is appended to the name of the prediction directories.
+- Perform equivariant predictions and save prediction outputs in dedicated folders located in :code:`saltedpath` by making use of a dedicated :code:`predname` string that is appended to the name of the prediction directories.

 :code:`equipred.build()`